epi2me-labs/wf-transcriptomes/docs/08_pipeline_overview.md

 #### 3.1 Align reads with reference genome.
 The reference genome will be indexed and aligned using [Minimap2](https://github.com/lh3/minimap2).
 The output is sorted and converted to a BAM file using [Samtools](https://www.htslib.org/).
 Alignment stats are created from these using [Seqkit BAM](https://bioinf.shenwei.me/seqkit/usage/#bam).

+Additionally, the workflow will generate an IGV configuration file if `--igv` is selected.
+This file allows the user to view the aligned BAM in the EPI2ME Desktop Application in the Viewer tab.

 #### 3.2 Chunk BAM
 The aligned BAMs are split into chunks using the bundle_min_reads parameter (default: 50000).